Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/07/generate-multiple-themes-from-the-same-less-file.md

 But what if you wanted to generate two theme files based on different variables?

 So far, I have come up with the following solution.
-I’m open to better ideas.
+I'm open to better ideas.

-:::div{.inset}
+:::figure
 :img{src="/img/2016/07/less-composition.jpg" alt="LESS Composition" loading="lazy"}
 :::

 In this example, we introduce a base variables file, which is rather like an abstract base class.
-You can put shared variables in here – but you would leave some mixins empty to indicate that they need to be implemented in the “sub classes”.
+You can put shared variables in here - but you would leave some mixins empty to indicate that they need to be implemented in the "sub classes".

 variables-base.less